-School outings are conducted on Mondays, Wednesdays and Fridays from 09h30 – 11h30.
+School outings are conducted on Mondays from 09h30 – 11h30.
 Tours for school staff can also be arranged.
 Learners of all ages from grade R to grade 11 are welcomed.

 Choose from a list of topics and we will tailor the content to the needs of the age group.
 Programmes include a practical, hands on experience and a guided tour of the farm.
 Specific areas of the syllabus can be covered.

 The cost is R40 per learner.
 This fee can be reduced on application.